turbot/steampipe-plugin-heroku/docs/tables/heroku_app_release.md

   app_name = 'steampipe' and is_current;
 ```

-### Get the release information of an app by release id
+### Get the release information of an app by release ID

 ```sql
 select